 About Coyote Watch Canada

-Coyote Watch Canada is an all volunteer, Federal Not-For-Profit community-based, wildlife organization which advocates positive human-wildlife experiences with a focus on canids.
+Coyote Watch Canada is an all-volunteer, Federal Not-For-Profit community-based, wildlife organization that advocates positive human-wildlife experiences with a focus on canids.
 Effective community outreach is achieved through education, research, mediation, intervention, and conflict resolution.

 What We Do

 We collaborate with a broad range of stakeholders to develop and implement of non-lethal, sustainable human-wildlife conflict solutions.
 We provide educational programming, a first-response team, on-site investigation, assessment and mitigation directives, wildlife rescue and release assistance, private, municipal- and provincial-level consultation, digital mapping programs, training, educational resources, and municipal wildlife framework models.

 We employ a cornerstone approach based on four fundamental building blocks: Investigation, Education, Prevention, and Enforcement.
 Through our wildlife strategy framework, we are able to provide proven, successful programming and strategies that sustainably alter the way that communities interact, and co-exist, with wildlife.